Pete Yorn

 Peter Joseph Yorn (born July 27, 1974) is an American singer, songwriter, and musician.
 He first gained international recognition after his debut record, Musicforthemorningafter, was released to critical and commercial acclaim in 2001.
 He is known for playing the bulk of the instruments on his records.
 Spin magazine, in a career retrospective article dated March 26, 2021, recognized Yorn as one of his generation's best songwriters.
-Yorn’s 11th full length album, The Hard Way, was released on August 23, 2024.
+Yorn’s twelfth album, All The Beauty, was released on July 24, 2026.

 Early life

 Yorn was born in Pompton Plains, New Jersey, and raised Jewish in Montville, New Jersey, the son of Joan, a former school teacher and real estate agent, and Lawrence K. Yorn, a retired dentist and former Captain in the United States Army.
 Yorn attended Montville Township High School.
 Yorn graduated from Syracuse University in 1996.
 His brother Rick is a major talent manager in Hollywood and was responsible for teaching nine-year-old Pete to play the drums.
 His eldest brother Kevin Yorn is an entertainment lawyer.

 Yorn mentions the Nova Scotia-based band Sloan as one with great influence on him, even admitting after seeing them live in 1999, he was so blown away by their talent that he wondered whether it would be worth continuing to even pursue his debut album.
 Sloan would later tour with Yorn in the US in 2002.

 Yorn composed the score for Me, Myself & Irene in 2000.
 His songs "Strange Condition" and "Just Another" appeared in the film.